Prosafe SE and subsidiary company Prosafe Rigs Pte. Ltd. - Update on Financial Restructuring

 Stavanger, NORWAY

-Reference is made to the earlier notices regarding the ongoing financial process with the lenders, including the press release published on 25 October 2021 and earlier information regarding the Norwegian restructuring proceedings (Nw: rekonstruksjon) initiated on 1 September 2021 pursuant to the Norwegian Temporary Act on Restructuring (Nw: Midlertidig lov om rekonstruksjon).
+Reference is made to the earlier information provided about the ongoing financial process with the lenders, including the press release published on 8 November 2021.